chagasma/llm-lab/lg-quick-start/README.md

 Welcome to **LangGraph Quick Start**!
 I created this repository to document part of my studies of LangGraph, following the [LangGraph Introductory Tutorial](https://langchain-ai.github.io/langgraph/tutorials/introduction/).

+## Folders Structures

+Add here some explanation about the different kinds folders and how to navigate this project

 ## 🔧 Project Setup

 For this project, we use **uv**!